combinator-ml/combinator/docs/index.md

 Combinator.ml makes it easy to test drive, combine & deploy the stack that's best for you.

+### Components, Stacks and Infrastructure

+Combinator components are infinitely composible ML products.
+We present a curated combination of components as stacks, although it is easy to develop your own bespoke stack.
+Infrastructure abstractions make it easy to deploy components and stacks.
+[Find out more.](design.md)

 ### ![Terraform](images/terraform.webp){ width=200 }

 Terraform is the common language we use to combine stacks.
 Don't worry if you're not familiar with it, we make it easy to get started with it.

-You can deploy a test drive, local dev environment or into the clouds of your choice.
+You can test drive (with the help of [TestFaster](https://testfaster.ci)), spin up a local dev environment, or deploy to a cloud of your choice.

 ### ![GitHub](images/github.webp){ width=200 }